Find a course

 Wedding Planning and Celebratory Events

-This module considers the socio-cultural origins and place in society of a range of celebratory events including weddings, anniversaries and celebrations of birth and death.
-The role of celebratory events in society and their dynamic nature is studied.
-You will have the opportunity to critically review the religious, ethnic and social associations of such events in various settings and consider and apply the key practical and creative requirements of designing and staging such events.
+You’ll critically review the religious, ethnic and social associations of such events in various settings.
+Also you’ll apply the key practical and creative requirements of designing and staging such events.

 Year 3 (optional placement year)